Dusky spinefoot: Venom

 This species produces venom in the spines of its fins.
 In a study of the venom of a congener it was found that rabbitfish venom was similar to the venom of stonefishes.
 This species has been observed stopping suddenly. erecting the dorsal, anal and pelvic to present a potential threat with an array of venomous spines around its body.

 Predators and parasites

 The venomous spines are used for defence against predators so the highest predation pressure is on the planktonic and larval stages.
 Known parasites of the dusky spinefoot included the monogenean Glyphidohaptor plectocirra and Tetrancistrum polymorphum as well as the digeneans Hexangium brayi, Hexangium sigani and Progyliauchen magnacetabulum.

 Utilisation

 The dusky spinefoot is caught using set fish traps, gillnets and beach seines, the catch is sold as fresh fish.
-This species has become an important species for fisheries in the Mediterranean while i other areas, such as Kenya, it is a bycatch.
+This species has become an important species for fisheries in the Mediterranean while in other areas, such as Kenya, it is a bycatch.
 This species has been implicated in cases of mild ciguatera like poisoning when consumed.